mmiots9/Blog/blog/content/en/pillole/analisi_dati/distnormale/distnormale.en.md

 ---
 title: "Normal distribution"
-h1title: "Normal distribution"
+h1title: "Normal distribution: why is it so important?"
-subtitle: "Quali sono e come usarli per descrivere i dati"
+subtitle: ""
-date: 2021-11-22
+date: 2021-11-23
 modified:
-description: "Gli indici di dispersione sono alla base della statistica descrittiva.
-Vediamo quali sono e i loro utilizzi."
+description: "Characteristics and usefulness of The distribution underlying the descriptive statistics"
 draft: false
 hideToc: true
 enableToc: false